dodyg/practical-aspnetcore/projects/net6/README.md

 * [MapMethods with JSON model binder](map-methods)

   This sample shows how to handle multiple HTTP Verbs request using `MapMethods`.
+In this example we send 'PUT', 'POST' and 'PATCH' requests.

 ## WebApplication - Minimal Hosting